ISSN: 1307-5888 | E-ISSN: 2757-7392 | Contact

 Abstract

 Drug-induced liver injury (DILI) is caused by various medications or herbals/nutritional supplements resulting in liver test abnormalities or hepatic dysfunction.
-DILI can be categorized as direct (intrinsic), idiosyncratic, or immune-mediated (indirect), and patterns of injury can be categorized as hepatocellular, cholestatic, or mixed injury.
+DILI can be categorized as direct (intrinsic), idiosyncratic, or immunemediated (indirect), and patterns of injury can be categorized as hepato-cellular, cholestatic, or mixed injury.
 DILI is diagnosed after excluding other causes of liver injury.
-Cessation of suspected drug along with supportive care is recommended for the most DILI cases.
-In life-threatening situations, liver transplantation (LT) can be considered, however the risks with LT and lifelong immunosuppression should be considered.
+Cessation of the suspected drug along with supportive care is recommended for most DILI cases.
+In life-threatening situations, liver transplantation (LT) can be considered; however, the risks with LT and life-long immunosuppression should be considered.
 In this paper, we summarize the pathophysiology, diagnosis, medical management, and LT for DILI.